thegetty/quire-docs/content/documentation/pages.md

 weight:
 ---
 ```

+Since YAML information is often found in multiple places through your publication, if, for example, you need to make a change to an essay title that appears in the top navigation, sidebar menu, contents pages, running footer, or the essay itself, that change will need to be made in the page YAML of the essay Markdown file.

 Much more information about the page than just these three attributes can be included.
 A more complete example would be: